What Should I Do If I Chip My Tooth Albany, OR

 We encourage you to visit our dentist practice immediately if you notice that your tooth has become chipped and you are also bleeding.
 This could be an indication that you have suffered more dental damage than you are currently aware of.
 Rinse your mouth out with warm salt water, and if the bleeding persists, come on in.

 As a family dentist serving the Albany area, we treat generations of families.
 We need to know the age of the person who suffered damage because this will directly influence our treatment recommendations.
 Children tend to be more sensitive to discomfort, so it is wise to have any damage restored on the same day as the accident.

-Check out what others are saying about our chipped tooth support services on Yelp: What Should I Do If I Chip My Tooth in Albany
+Check out what others are saying about our chipped tooth support services on Google: What Should I Do If I Chip My Tooth in Albany

 Steps to Take After Chipping a Tooth

 If you have ever wondered, "What should I do if I chip my tooth?" this information is good to keep in your back pocket.
 We always welcome your calls, questions, and visits to our dental office in Albany.
 This guide should be a reference point, but ultimately, you should still visit the dentist.

 Rinse your mouth with warm saltwater.
 This will help remove debris, any surface blood, and reduce the chance of developing an infection.

 Place a piece of gauze or a cool rag in your mouth and press on the area that is bleeding.
 Applying light pressure may also help ease any discomfort being caused by the tooth being chipped and the dentin being exposed.
 As a family dentist that serves residents of Albany and surrounding areas, we have found this to be particularly useful for helping our young patients take their mind off their discomfort.